dblohm7/dblohm7.github.com/source/_posts/2017-04-07-asynchronous-plugin-initialization-requiem.markdown

 comments: true
 categories: [async, mozilla, plugins]
 ---
-My colleague bsmedberg is going to be removing asynchronous plugin initialization in {%bug 1352575%}.
+My colleague ~~bsmedberg~~ njn is going to be removing asynchronous plugin initialization in {%bug 1352575%}.
 Sadly the feature never became solid enough to remain enabled on release, so we cut our losses and cancelled the project early in 2016.
 Now that code is just a bunch of dead weight.
 With the